-These quality assurance reviews appear to be a valuable, but too few JDCs are subject to these reviews.
+These quality assurance reviews appear to be a valuable addition to oversight of JDCs, but too few JDCs are subject to these reviews.
 When conducted, DJJ has identified critical problems with the rehabilitative programming provided, including that JDCs are not implementing evidence-based programs with fidelity.
 Coupled with technical assistance, such efforts are likely to lead to program improvements in JDCs.
-However, currently these reviews are limited to the nine community placement programs in JDCs.
-The 18 post-D programs across the state's JDCs are not evaluated.
+However,